Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Limit points of the particle system

 where each $\mathcal{L}(\mu)$ is defined as in \eqref{eq:loss_mappings}.
-Sending $m\rightarrow \infty$, the second term on the right-hand side vanishes uniformly in $i\leq n $ and $t\in[0,T]$, by the assumptions on $u^i$, $v^i$, and $g_i$ in Assumption \ref{assump:paramters_emperical}, so we only need to consider the convergence of the first term.
-To this end, we can see from the definition of $\mathbb{P}_{u,v}^{\mu,w}$ that we have
+Sending $n\rightarrow \infty$, the second term on the right-hand side vanishes uniformly in $i\leq n $ and $t\in[0,T]$, by the assumptions on $u^i$, $v^i$, and $g_i$ in Assumption \ref{assump:paramters_emperical}, so we only need to consider the convergence of the first term.
+To this end, we can see from the definition of $\mathbb{P}_{u,v}^{\mu,w}$ in Section \ref{subsect:characterise_limit} that, as stochastic processes,